 The Canadian Internet Registration Authority (CIRA) announced it has signed an agreement with Skyway West, one of western Canada’s leading independent internet service providers, to provide D-Zone DNS Firewall to its growing list of business customers.

 As Canadians embrace the internet as the centre of their digital lives, there has never been a better time to choose Canada online.

 Today, the Canadian Internet Registration Authority (CIRA) announced it has signed an agreement with Akamai Technologies to license Akamai’s DNS security-enabling solutions to power D-Zone DNS Firewall.

-The Canadian Internet Registration Authority (CIRA) is pleased to announce the results of its 2017 board of directors election.
+The Canadian Internet Registration Authority (CIRA) board of directors is seeking individuals to join its nomination committee for the 2018 board of directors election.

 The Canadian Internet Registration Authority’s (CIRA) 2018 board of directors election process will begin on June 5, 2018 with a call for applications.
 Online voting for election candidates will begin at CIRA’s annual general meeting (AGM) on September 27, 2018 at the Infinity Convention Centre in Ottawa and will run until October 4, 2018.

 OTTAWA – March 22, 2018 – Today, the Canadian Internet Registration Authority (CIRA) released its 2018 Canadian Internet Security Survey which provides an overview of the Canadian cybersecurity landscape.

 UQAM study reveals the central role that the internet plays in the integration of immigrants in Canada